vantruong1810/slate/source/includes/_exact_creditor.md

 }
 ```

-This endpoint Update Creditor information.
+This endpoint Update Creditor information (With Bank Account).

 ### HTTP Request